Eckankar/bf2hbcht/README.md

 The principle behind how it works is as follows:

-First the car is capture, no matter which direction it's going, and sent on the same path to the right.
+First the car is captured - no matter which direction it's going - and sent on the same path towards the right.

 For each brainfuck operator, a component has been made, where the car enters from the left, and exits from the right.